collective/i18ndude/docs/command.rst

       of errors and warnings for each file (or no output if there are no errors or warnings).
 If you provide the -n option, the report will contain only the errors for each file.

+      You can mark tags to be ignored for this translation check by setting the "i18n:ignore" attribute on the tag.

   positional arguments: